-By default OneDrive folder is located in C:\Users\Your-Name\OneDrive.
-Why move the folder?
-The most common reason is when your current drive (in most cases your system disk) is out of space and you want to move OneDrive folder to another disk or partition.
+By default the OneDrive folder is located in C:\Users\Your-Name\OneDrive.
+Why move it?
+The most common reason is when your current drive (in most cases your system disk) is out of space and you want to change the location of the OneDrive folder to another disk or partition.
 You may also want to do it if you are re-organizing your folders to bring order to your hard disk.
-Using this step-by-step guide you will be able to move OneDrive folder to another disk or any other location and rename it if you wish.
+Using this step-by-step guide you will be able to move the OneDrive folder to another location and rename it if you wish.

 Move the OneDrive Folder in Windows 10

 Follow the steps to rename your OneDrive folder and/or move it to another disk.
 The thing is first we need to disconnect syncing, than rename or move the directory to another location and finally set up syncing again.

 - Right-click the OneDrive icon in the Taskbar.

 - On the Account tab click Unlink this PC:

 - Move your OneDrive folder to where you wish it to be located.
 Let’s say we would like to move it from disk C: to disk D:.
 By the way, you can also rename it to anything you wish, for example OneDriveAdam or Jane’s Microsoft Cloud.

 - Go back to the login window and enter your email address: